Harry Blackmun: Early life and education

 Blackmun was born on November 12, 1908, in Nashville, Illinois, to Theo Huegely (Reuter) and Corwin Manning Blackmun.
 His grandparents were German immigrants who operated a flour mill in Nashville, Illinois.
 Three years after his birth, his brother, Corwin Manning Blackmun Jr., died soon after birth; his sister, Betty, was born in 1917.
 Blackmun grew up in Dayton's Bluff, a working-class neighborhood in Saint Paul, Minnesota, where his father owned a small store.
-He attended the same grade school as future Chief Justice Warren E. Burger.
+He attended the same grade school and Sunday school as future Chief Justice Warren E. Burger.
 Blackmun was a Methodist.

 Blackmun attended Mechanic Arts High School in Saint Paul, where he graduated fourth in his class of 450 in 1925.
-He expected to attend the University of Minnesota but received a scholarship to attend Harvard University, from which he graduated summa cum laude and Phi Beta Kappa with a Bachelor of Arts degree in mathematics in 1929.
-At Harvard, Blackmun joined Lambda Chi Alpha fraternity and sang with the Harvard Glee Club (with which he performed for President Herbert Hoover in 1929, Blackmun's first visit to Washington).
-He attended Harvard Law School (where future Associate Justice Felix Frankfurter was among his professors), graduating with a Bachelor of Laws in 1932.
+He initially planned to attend the University of Minnesota, but he received a scholarship to Harvard University.
+To help fund his education at Harvard, Blackmun worked several jobs, including as a janitor and a milkman.
+While at Harvard, Blackmun joined the Lambda Chi Alpha fraternity and sang with the Harvard Glee Club, performing for President Herbert Hoover during his first visit to Washington, D.C., in 1929.
+That same year, he graduated summa cum laude and was inducted into Phi Beta Kappa, earning a Bachelor of Arts degree in mathematics.
+He considered pursuing medical school, but chose to attend Harvard Law School on his friend Warren Burger's advice.
+There, future Associate Justice Felix Frankfurter was among his professors, and Blackmun graduated with a Bachelor of Laws in 1932.